 You can find seaweed nori sheets in most Asian grocery stores or in the Japanese food section of your supermarket, as well as online.
 You can get it from Amazon here.

-Other filling options: tinned tuna or sardines, cooked shrimp or crab meat, shredded chicken, sweet potato chips, carrot or celery sticks, egg omelette.
+Other filling options: tinned tuna or sardines, cooked shrimp or crab meat, shredded chicken, sweet potato chips, cooked cauliflower rice, sliced zucchini, sun-dried tomatoes, carrot or celery sticks, sliced egg omelette, crispy fried tempeh or mushrooms for a vegetarian option; some raw fruit like mango or papaya are also nice.

 - 3 square nori sheets (seaweed wrappers)